 - Krystallia Kyritsi- Creativity in Primary Schools: Investigating Perpsectives on Creativity and Equity within Scottish Primary Education (2018)

 My main research interests are in:

 - diversity, equity/fairness/social justice

-- children's and young people's rights & participation in research, policy and practice
+- children and young people’s human rights and participation in research, practice and policy-making

 - partnerships between research, policy and practice